sansbasnet/HeartDiseasePrediction/README.md

 - Early detection using these factors can help identify high-risk individuals for timely intervention.

 **Files in this Repository:**
-- [ FinalProject_sb2732.R] – Full R script with data analysis and modeling.
+- [R Script] (FinalProject_sb2732.R) – Full R script with data analysis and modeling.